The ketogenic diet is a way of eating that is very low in dietary carbohydrate.

-The targeted ketogenic diet (TKD) is also a standard keto way of eating with the exception of eating carbohydrate at specific times.
+The targeted ketogenic diet (TKD) is also a standard keto way of eating except for eating carbohydrate at specific times.

-In the case of TKD diets, this carb consumption happens around the time of your workout.
+In the case of TKD diets, this carb consumption should happen around the time of exercise.

 Key Point: CKD and TKD diets follow the standard keto way of eating except for intermittent periods of carbohydrate consumption.